benjaminnast/LLM4EM/readme.md

 > Adjust the `script.py` file as needed for the desired LLM/API

-Use the example textual scenario files (.txt) or place your own into the `scenarios/` folder
+Use the example textual scenario files (.txt) or place your own into the `scenarios/` folder (descriptions must be provided separately, or combined in a tangled scenario)

 Run the pipeline: python src/script.py